akolgano/ft_transcendence/README.md

 ```

 ### Go to http://localhost:3000/
-Currently, yoiu can only navigate using links, do not type the full url yourself.
+Currently, you can only navigate using links, do not type the full url yourself.
 Example: http://localhost:3000/login will not work, but clicking on the login button will work.

 ## Check the database for tests